Deirror/FMI/CN/README.md

 # (13) Routing Protocol OSPF

 - Open Shortest Path First (OSPF) is dynamic protocol for routing, which uses link-state routing (LS)
+- *Metric* is the path cost - it is influenced by the bandwidth

 - Topology:
   - Network represented as a graph: